MelonKony/millmint/content/utopia/vekllei/society/government.md

 * **Department of Market Affairs**: Protection of fair markets and regulation of Bureau and Petty Bureau companies, including state monopolies.
 * **Department of Market Research**: Analysis and research of domestic and international markets, compiled and forwarded to other Interior Ministries.
 * **Bureau of Economics**: Macroeconomic research relevant to international trade.
+{{</outline>}}
 {{</section>}}

+{{<section>}}
 ### Ministry of the Commonwealth
 {{<boxtag pink>}}COSMOCOM{{</boxtag>}}

 The *Ministry of the Commonwealth* (COSMOCOM) is the organ through which the Interior Government communicates and cooperates with the Commonwealth Administration and its Secretariats.
 Its primary responsibility is cooperation between member states and standardisation, and publishes reports and manuals towards this goal.
 It is also the primary ministry through which the parliaments and secretariats of the Commonwealth communicate with the Interior Government.
 COSMOCOM is also responsible for ensuring changes made to the Floral Constitution are implemented domestically.

-{{<section>}}
+Common responsibilities of COSMOCOM include:

+*

+{{<outline>}}
 #### Accreditation Directorate

-The *Accreditation Directorate* regulates academic and industrial qualifications in Vekllei.
+The *Accreditation Directorate* (also *Qualifications Vekllei* or VDA) is a transnational auditory of industrial, commercial and academic qualifications in Vekllei, and also
-{{</section>}}

-{{<section>}}
+VDA also maintains a catalogue of products and technical manuals as part of

+##### Vekllei Qualifications Commission

+##### Vekllei Industrial Audit Committee

+##### Vekllei Commons Audit Committee

+The *Vekllei Commons Audit Committee* is the primary audit and survey body of the

+##### Inspectorate Vekllei

+The *Vekllei Inspectorate* surveys and audits technical standards in business, research and industry as the law-enforcement arm of the Accreditation Directorate.

+* **Survey and Testing Group**:
+* **Department of Market Affairs**: Protection of fair markets and regulation of Bureau and Petty Bureau companies, including state monopolies.
+* **Department of Market Research**: Analysis and research of domestic and international markets, compiled and forwarded to other Interior Ministries.
+* **Bureau of Economics**: Macroeconomic research relevant to international trade.

+{{</outline>}}

+{{<outline>}}
 #### Civil Service Academy of Vekllei

-The *Civil Service Academy*

-{{</section>}}

-{{<section>}}
+The *Civil Service Academy* (VCSA) is a training school for middle and senior civil servants and interior policy researchers.
+Located in the borough of Callaisn in the Home Islands, it primarily trains servants of the domestic government apparatuses, and provides tertiary courses in governance and management related to its primary disciplines.
+The VCSA also trains directors of key state assets, and provides education resources for bureau industry.

+{{</outline>}}

+{{<outline>}}
 #### Research Directorate

 The *Research Directorate* conducts research and prepares policy objectives for use in Commonwealth governance.